 It’s never been more important to keep your online listings in good health, whether it’s by proactively maintaining them or by trying to level the uneven playing field imposed upon them.
 But it’s a slow, grinding task to redress the kind of complex, pervasive issues that even Google fails to detect and prevent.

 Instead, people are key.
 When spam slips through all technological safeguards, a strong human element—and constant, ongoing vigilance—is the only way to restore parity and get your local SEO back on track.
 That’s exactly what you’ll find with our unique Active Management approach to local listings.
 Want to know how we do it?
-Let’s talk.
+Contact DAC.